grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 In this step we enable writes to primary KV store (Consul) to be mirrored into secondary store (memberlist).
-Applying this change will not cause restart of Mimir components.
+Applying this change will not cause restart of Fire components.

-You can monitor following metrics to check if mirroring was enabled on all components and if it works correctly:
+You can monitor following profiles to check if mirroring was enabled on all components and if it works correctly:

 - `cortex_multikv_mirror_enabled` – shows which components have KV store mirroring enabled.
-All Mimir components should start mirroring to secondary KV store reloading runtime configuration.
+All Fire components should start mirroring to secondary KV store reloading runtime configuration.
 - `rate(cortex_multikv_mirror_writes_total[1m])` – shows rate of writes to secondary KV store in writes per second.
 - `rate(cortex_multikv_mirror_write_errors_total[1m])` – shows rate of write errors to secondary KV store, in errors per second.

-After mirroring is enabled, you should see a key for each Mimir hash ring in the [Memberlist cluster information]({{< relref "../../reference-http-api/index.md#memberlist-cluster" >}}) admin page.
+After mirroring is enabled, you should see a key for each Fire hash ring in the [Memberlist cluster information]({{< relref "../../reference-http-api/index.md#memberlist-cluster" >}}) admin page.
 See [list of components that use hash ring]({{< relref "../../architecture/hash-ring/index.md" >}}).

 ## Step 3: Switch Primary and Secondary store